AnirudhNarsipur/AnirudhNarsipur.github.io/src/content/projects/5_vrp.md

 ---
 title: 'Vehicle Routing Problem (Julia)'
-description: "Applied advanced Local Search heuristics and integer programming methods to the vehicle routing problem, achieving near-optimal solutions"
+description: "A solver for the vehicle routing problem that uses local search heuristics and integer programming.
+Two member final project for CSCI2951O."
 publishDate: 'Sept 15 2024'
 ---